A physical basis for cosmological correlators from cuts: A pedagogical example: the 3-site chain

 Of course, we need to decompose $\Psi_3^{(0)}$ into the physical basis in order to use the DEQs for the physical quantity of interest.
 One can either use partial fractions (see appendix \ref{app:partialFrac} for a diagrammatic approach) or the intersection number:

 \paragraph{Further examples and loops:} At no step in any part of our algorithm has the specification to tree-level cosmological correlators been needed; everything generalizes straightforwardly to loop-level.
 We demonstrate the splitting of the full cohomology into physical and unphysical subspaces via direct calculation for the 4-site chain (appendix \ref{app:4SiteChain}), 4-site star (appendix \ref{app:4SiteStar}) and 1-loop 3-gon (appendix \ref{app:3Site1Loop}).
-Using the intersection matrix, we demonstrate that the full cohomologies with dimensions 213, 312 and 99 reduce to a physical basis with 64, 64 and 50 elements in agreement with both kinematic flow \cite{Arkani-Hamed:2023bsv, Arkani-Hamed:2023kig, Baumann:2024mvm, Hang:2024xas} and \cite{Hang:2024xas}.
+Using the intersection matrix, we demonstrate that the full cohomologies with dimensions 213, 312 and 99 reduce to a physical basis with 64, 64 and 50 elements in agreement with both the kinematic flow algorithm \cite{Arkani-Hamed:2023bsv, Arkani-Hamed:2023kig, Baumann:2024mvm, Hang:2024xas} and those obtained from a time integral perspective \cite{He:2024olr}.
 The DEQs for the 4-site chain and 1-loop 3-gon can be found in the \texttt{Mathematica} files at the \texttt{github} repository \github.

 \paragraph{Disentangling the degenerate cuts avoiding direct computation:} Before moving on, we preview how to find the physical subspace and avoid direct calculation.
 A systematic algorithm is developed in sections \ref{sec:linrel} and \ref{sec:goodTubes}.